gridbugs/ocaml-ecosystem-surprises/index.md

 I find this UX anti-pattern to be pervasive in the OCaml tooling ecosystem which I think is why so often I'm surprised by something one of our tools does and why our tools tend to fail in complex, difficult to understand ways.
-There are so many special cases aimed to help you but when a special case fails and prevents you from doing something that should be simple I wish that the tools were dumber and failed in simpler ways which were easy to understand and fix or workaround.
+There are so many special cases aimed to be helpful but when a special case fails and prevents me from doing something that should be simple I wish that the tools were dumber and failed in simpler ways which were easy to understand and fix or workaround.